uanders/react-redux-cheatsheet/article/react-redux-concept-workflow.md

 1. [Learn Redux.
 Video series by Wes Bos.](https://learnredux.com/)
 1. [Learn React and Redux.
 Video series by Catalin Luntraru.](https://www.youtube.com/watch?v=d0oUGmSE6IY&list=PLJBrYU54JD2pTblB20OmV7GL6H5J-p2g8)

 Most tutorials approach the topic of Redux by building an app.
 While this is done the tutorials introduce the important concepts and workflow around Redux step by step.
-The general problem with this approach is that two types of information are competing with each other: the conceptual overview and the details of the coding.
+The general challenge with this approach is that two types of information are competing with each other: the conceptual overview and the details of the coding.

 So, in order to supplement existing tutorials, this article describes the Redux conceptual overview and its workflow in a React Redux app.
 The description is starting with the dominant player in Redux Applications which is the store.
 Once the workflow is understood, it might probably be much easier to follow all of the above tutorials.